caporaso-lab/developing-with-qiime2/book/plugins/how-to-guides/usage-examples.md

 The API is split into two sides - one which allows plugin developers to define usage examples, and one which allows interface developers to write the usage drivers that make those examples go.
-*In this tutorial, we will focus exclusively on the plugin-developer facing usage example side of the API.*
+*In this how-to guide, we will focus exclusively on the plugin-developer facing usage example side of the API.*

-**In this tutorial, we will cover:**
+**In this how-to guide, we will cover:**

 * `Data factories for usage examples`_
 * `Defining usage examples`_